mgimond/Spatial_pre2021/_book/12-Practical-Point-Pattern-Analysis.md

 where $min(N_{greater}+1 , N + 1 - N_{greater})$ is the smallest of the two values $N_{greater}+1$ and $N + 1 - N_{greater}$, and $N_{greater}$ is the number of simulated values greater than the observed value.
 It's best to implement this form of the equation in a scripting program thus avoiding the need to *visually* seek the side of the distribution closest to our observed statistic.

 For example, if we ran 1000 simulations in our ANN analysis and found that 319 of those were more extreme (on the right side of the simulated ANN distribution) than our observed ANN value, our p-value would be (319 + 1) / (1000 + 1) or **p = 0.32**.
-This is interpreted as “there is a 32% probability that we would be wrong in rejecting the null hypothesis H~o~.”
-This suggests that we would be remiss in rejecting the null hypothesis that a CSR process could have generated our observed Walmart point distribution.
+This is interpreted as *"there is a 32% probability that we would be wrong in rejecting the null hypothesis H~o~."* This suggests that we would be remiss in rejecting the null hypothesis that a CSR process could have generated our observed Walmart point distribution.
 But this is not to say that the Walmart stores were in fact placed across the state of Massachusetts randomly (it's doubtful that Walmart executives make such an important decision purely by chance), all we are saying is that a CSR process *could* have been one of *many* processes that generated the observed point pattern.

 If a two-sided test is desired, then the equation for the $p$ value takes on the following form: